YEAR 9 OPTIONS

 The purpose of the evening is to provide parents and carers with information about the subjects available to our students when they choose their subjects for Key Stage 4, as well as the process of submitting the options form.

 Heads of Departments and subject teachers will be available to explain the specific subject requirements, contents and benefits at Key Stage 4.
-Mrs Hesselgrove, Careers Adviser, Key Stage 5 providers and ASK Apprenticeships, will also be available to help you understand the requirements for the different pathways after high school.
+Mrs Duckworth, Careers Adviser and Key Stage 5 providers, will also be available to help you understand the requirements for the different pathways after high school.

 We will hold a presentation in the hall, outlining the process of choosing and submitting your child's options.
 Due to the number of attendees and to ensure your maximum benefit, we have split the presentation into two groups and allowed for a 15 minute change over between the sessions: